Three (TV channel): Canwest ownership

 In April 1997, Canwest purchased Westpac's 48 percent shareholding in TV3, taking Canwest's stake to 68 percent.
 In June Canwest picked up the More FM Radio network, followed in November with the purchase of the remaining 32 percent of TV3.
 In April 1998, Canwest announced that it had made Can$22 million in the six months to February 1998 in New Zealand, up a third on the same period the year before.
 TV4 contributed positively to the result, with some of the increase due to the inclusion of More FM, while TV3 was continuing to experience strong revenue growth.

+On 15 March 1998, TV3 started airing the wildly successful British pre-school series Teletubbies.
+Bettina Hollings, general manager of TV4 and director of programming at both channels, owned a set of soft toys featuring the four main characters.
+She had been in its filming location in England in September 1997 and was responsible for bringing the series to New Zealand.
+Later that year, TV3 won the NZ$2.8 million bid for New Zealand's host broadcaster of the global BBC-led 2000 Today broadcast, tying in with the government's "First to the Future" campaign.
+Subsequently, the channel also sided with the ill-fated Millennium Live too.

 In September 1999, the Broadcasting Standards Authority (BSA) upheld a complaint over TV3's 20/20 story "Sex, Lies and Videotape" in June 1998.
 The story received twelve complaints and was upheld on the grounds of privacy, viewpoints on controversial Issues, accuracy, fairness and responsible programming.
 The BSA ordered TV3 to pay $100,000 in costs, to broadcast statements on-air regarding the upheld complaint, and the channel was banned from showing advertising between 6:00pm and 8:30pm on 10 October 1999.

 Canwest's investments in New Zealand had developed considerably in New Zealand over the period that it had interests in the country.
 TV4 continued to be a source of concern for the broadcaster, but the position of TV3 was strengthened by alliances with Sky Television for sport and a series of high-profile mistakes by TVNZ as it dealt with the dominance of Sky in pay television.
 The election of the Labour government in 1999 refocused TVNZ as a semi-non-commercial broadcaster, no longer ratings-driven and no longer attempting to dominate the free to air television market.
 As a commercial broadcaster, TV3 was in a position to take advantage of TVNZ's change of focus.

 In October 2000, it used the TellyDOTS for a four-week period.